Ion and Gas Chromatography

 Ion Chromatography

-In IC, the stationary phase is an ion-exchange resin.
-Ion-exchange resins are made up of charged particles that can exchange ions with the ions in solution.
-When a sample is passed through an ion-exchange resin, the ions in the sample will exchange with the ions on the resin.
-The different ions will exchange at different rates, so they will be separated as they pass through the resin.
+In IC, the stationary phase is an ion-exchange resin composed of charged particles that exchange ions with those in solution.
+When a sample passes through, the ions exchange with the resin at different rates, leading to separation.

 Gas Chromatography